spm/spm-docs/docs/python/external.md

 ## External projects

-This page contains a list of projects that either allow SPM funcionalities to be used from python, or that reimplement some of SPM functionalities directly in Python.
+This page contains a list of projects that either allow SPM functionalities to be used from python, or that reimplement some of SPM functionalities directly in Python.
 These projects **are not maintained by the SPM team**.